Ibrahim Sadiq: Early life

 Sadiq was with the Right to Dream Academy before moving to Europe.

 Club career

 Sadiq made his unofficial debut for FC Nordsjælland on 4 July 2018 in a friendly match against the Belgian team KFCO Beerschot Wilrijk.
 He scored a goal after 72 minutes, leading to a 3–2 win.
 Sadiq made his official debut in the Danish Superliga for Nordjsælland on 15 July 2018 when he appeared as a 73rd minute substitute in a 1–0 win over Esbjerg fB.
 On 19 July, he made his debut in the UEFA Europa League in the 2–1 home win over Cliftonville.

 On 18 February 2022, Sadiq signed a contract with BK Häcken in Sweden until the end of 2025.
+After a successful period at BK Häcken, Sadiq made the switch to AZ Alkmaar on 1 September 2023, signing a 5-year contract.

 International career

 Sadiq played at the 2017 FIFA U-17 World Cup scoring the match winner and earning the Man of the Match in Ghana's opening day victory against Colombia.